pubkey/rxdb/docs-src/rx-database.md

 ```

 ### remove()
-Removes the database and all data of it from the storage.
+Removes the database and wipes all data of it from the storage.

 ```js
 await myDatabase.remove();